Vladimir Pletser: Academic and scientific career

-Pletser is Visiting Professor at several universities in Belgium, France and Spain.
-He has given several hundreds of conferences, seminars and invited lectures in microgravity research, astronautics, astronomy, geophysics, Mars exploration, and SETI in thirty universities and academies and for schools and the general public in Europe, Africa and Asia.
-As part of the awareness program for youth scientific and technical education and careers of the Government of the Brussels-Capital Region, 16 000 school students of Brussels attended his conferences between 2001 and 2011.
-His theoretical research on the cosmogony of the solar system led to the publication in 1990 of a doctoral thesis on distance relations among planets and satellites, where the radial positions of the new satellites and rings of Uranus and Neptune are calculated before their discovery by the Voyager 2 probe.
+Pletser is visiting professor at several universities in Europe, Africa, Asia, and America.
+He has given several hundreds of conferences, seminars, and invited lectures in microgravity research, astronautics, astronomy, geophysics, Mars exploration, and SETI in thirty universities and academies and for schools and the general public in Europe, Africa and Asia.
+As part of the awareness program for youth scientific and technical education and careers of the Government of the Brussels-Capital Region, 16,000 school students of Brussels attended his conferences between 2001 and 2011.
+His theoretical research on the cosmogony of the Solar System led to the publication in 1990 of a doctoral thesis on distance relations among planets and satellites, where the radial positions of the new satellites and rings of Uranus and Neptune are calculated before their discovery by the Voyager 2 probe.
 In 1998, he demonstrated the hypothesis that the Ishango bone, the oldest mathematical tool of humankind, is a primitive calculator in bases 6 and 12.
 Having been subject of an electroencephalographic experiment in parabolic flights in 1991, he took part in the result analysis and proposed a new method based on the chaotic nonlinear dynamics, yielding in 1999 to the awarding of a patent.
+He is pursuing research in Number Theory, on Generalised Mersenne numbers, on sums of powers of consecutive integers, on multiple of triangular numbers, on characteristics of Pell's equation solutions.
+He is a regular contributor to the On-Line Encyclopedia of Integer Sequences.